Now driving your route . . .

 Over three floors.

-Six bedrooms: 1 x second-floor king-size, 1 x double with en-suite walk-in shower, basin, heated towel rail and WC, 1 x double, 1 x second-floor double, 1 x twin, 1 x second-floor twin.
+Six bedrooms: 1 x second-floor king-size plus a single, 1 x king plus a single with en-suite walk-in shower, basin, heated towel rail and WC, 1 x double, 1 x second-floor double, 1 x twin, 1 x second-floor twin.

 Second-floor bathroom with bath, shower over, basin and WC.